 Program Outcomes

-5) Ability to design and conduct numerical or pysical experiments, collect data, analyze and interpret results for investigating the complex problems specific to Mechanical Engineering.
+7) Has the ability to design and conduct experiments, collect data, analyze and interpret results for the investigation of complex engineering problems or mechanical engineering–specific research topics.

 Course - Learning Outcome Relationship